Veams/component/README.md

 ### Render templates with `renderTemplate()`

-Rendering templates with Veams is pretty easy.
+Rendering templates with `VEAMS` is pretty easy.
 You only have to specify the names of templates you want to use in the options of your component and then make a call to the `renderTemplate` function, passing the template name and the data as parameters.

 ``` js
 render() {